Archishmaan74/ToDO/README.md

 - for cross origin resource sharing use `npm i cors` in backend
 - enjoy!

 MEAN stack website for daily to-do tasks maintenance.
-Properties provided:- <br />
+Properties:- <br />
 - Single Page Application (used AngularJS routing)
 - Database Maintaned named as EMS and collection as employee (using mongodb)